MeMTn/CarND-Capstone/README.md

 ### Note to Udacity

 We are all delighted to have gone through the Udacity learning experience.
-It was a worth path, sometimes difficult, but there is no doubt in our mind that we are now in possession of powerful tools, good AI insight, and of acquaintanceship of great Udacity student colleagues.
+It was a worthy path, sometimes difficult, but there is no doubt in our mind that we are now in possession of powerful tools, good AI insight, and of acquaintanceship of great Udacity student colleagues.
 Thank you very much.
 The difficulties are often due to the pioneering and encountering obstacles that further student cohorts won’t face.

 As discussed on the [slack and elsewhere]( https://carnd.slack.com/archives/C6NVDVAQ3/p1507776908000005?thread_ts=1507774636.000119&cid=C6NVDVAQ3), I would like, if you can, to award us with the graduation certificate.
 (And I believe, team members will send their graduation requests separately.)

-The MagnumAI team members are:
+The MagnumAI team members are shared with the reviewer and Udacity by different means.
-* Ken Quon <ken spamfilter at gmail dot com>
-* Manish Mehta <mehtama1@gmail.com>
-* Robert Preissl <r_preissl@yahoo.de>
-* Salim Melliti <salim.melliti@gmail.com>
-* Kreso Bilan <kreso.bilan@googlemail.com> - team leader (purely by chance)